appetizerio/replaykit/README.md

 appetizer trace replay mytrace.trace serialno
 ```
 You will see something like the video below:

 [![Record and replay](https://i.vimeocdn.com/video/583660790_640.jpg)](https://vimeo.com/176421640)

 If you want to replay to more than one devices, simply replace `serialno` with a comma-separated serialno list like `serialno1, serialno2`.

 ## Mirror Touchscreen Events
-With the toolkit, you can mirror the touchscreen events from one device to other device in real time.
+With the toolkit, you can mirror the touchscreen events from one device to other devices in real time.
 ```
 appetizer devices mirror <from_device> <to_device>
 ```